Social Security (United States)

 In the United States, Social Security is the commonly used term for the federal Old-Age, Survivors, and Disability Insurance (OASDI) program and is administered by the Social Security Administration (SSA).
-The original Social Security Act was enacted in 1935, and the current version of the Act, as amended, encompasses several social welfare and social insurance programs.
+The Social Security Act was passed in 1935, and the existing version of the Act, as amended, encompasses several social welfare and social insurance programs.

-The average monthly Social Security benefit for November 2022 was $1,551.
-The total cost of the Social Security program for the year 2021 was $1.145 trillion or about 5 percent of U.S. GDP.
+The average monthly Social Security benefit for May 2025 was $1,903.
+This was raised from $1,783 in 2024.
+The total cost of the Social Security program for 2022 was $1.244 trillion or about 5.2 percent of U.S. gross domestic product (GDP).
+In 2025 there have been proposed budget cuts to social security.

-Social Security is funded primarily through payroll taxes called Federal Insurance Contributions Act (FICA) or Self Employed Contributions Act (SECA).
-Wage and salary earnings in covered employment, up to an amount specifically determined by law (see tax rate table below), are subject to the Social Security payroll tax.
+Social Security is funded primarily through payroll taxes called the Federal Insurance Contributions Act (FICA) or Self Employed Contributions Act (SECA).
+Wage and salary earnings from covered employment, up to an amount determined by law (see tax rate table), are subject to the Social Security payroll tax.
 Wage and salary earnings above this amount are not taxed.
-In 2022, the maximum amount of taxable earnings is $147,000.
+In 2026, the maximum amount of taxable earnings is $184,500.

 Social Security is nearly universal, with 94 percent of individuals in paid employment in the United States working in covered employment.
 However, about 6.6 million state and local government workers in the United States, or 28 percent of all state and local workers, are not covered by Social Security but rather pension plans operated at the state or local level.
+The amount of money allocated to social security is connected to the number of working class people in the labor force every month.

-Social Security payroll taxes are collected by the Internal Revenue Service (IRS) and are formally entrusted to the Federal Old-Age and Survivors Insurance (OASI) Trust Fund and the Federal Disability Insurance (DI) Trust Fund, the two Social Security Trust Funds.
+Social Security payroll taxes are collected by the federal Internal Revenue Service (IRS) and are formally entrusted to the Federal Old-Age and Survivors Insurance (OASI) Trust Fund and the federal Disability Insurance (DI) Trust Fund, the two Social Security Trust Funds.
 Social Security revenues exceeded expenditures between 1983 and 2009 which increased trust fund balances.
-The retirement of the large baby-boom generation, however, will lower balances.
-Without legislative changes, trust fund reserves are projected to be depleted in the years 2034 and 2065 for the OASI and DI funds, respectively.
-Should depletion occur, incoming payroll tax and other revenue would only be sufficient to pay 76 percent of OASI benefits starting in 2035 and 92 percent of DI benefits starting in 2065.
+The retirement of the large baby-boom generation however, is lowering balances.
+Without legislative changes, trust fund reserves are projected to be depleted in 2033 for the OASI fund.
+Should depletion occur, incoming payroll tax and other revenue would be sufficient to pay 77 percent of OASI benefits starting in 2035.

-With few exceptions, all legal residents working in the United States now have an individual Social Security Number.
+With few exceptions, all legal residents working in the United States have an individual Social Security Number.